-As it concerns wrongful death, the California statute of limitations is complex and potentially confusing.
+The California statute of limitations for wrongful death claims is complex and potentially confusing.
 If you lost a loved one in an injury accident caused by someone else, trying to interpret these laws and determine how they apply to you is the last thing you need to deal with.

 We offer a free consultation and case analysis, so you can determine the best course of action for you and your family.
-Contact us now to learn more.
+Contact us now or call (310) 288-3000 to learn more.

 What Is the Statute of Limitations for Wrongful Death in California?

-Under the California statute of limitation for wrongful death, you have only two years from the date of the victim’s death to file a lawsuit in civil court.
+Under the California statute of limitations for wrongful death, eligible family members have only two years from the date of the victim’s death to file a lawsuit in civil court.
 If you do not take action within this timeframe, you could lose your legal right to recover compensation for the loss of your loved one.

 In California, the two-year limitations period does not apply to every wrongful death case, however.
 In some cases, this timeframe can be shorter.

 What Are the Exceptions to the California Wrongful Death Statute of Limitations?

 The two-year statutory time constraint does not apply in every wrongful death case.

 If your loved one’s death was caused by a governmental entity, you must provide official notification of your intent to sue within six months of the injury.
 The governmental entity then has 45 days to respond to your notification.
 If they deny your claim or fail to respond, you can then file your legal claim.

 These exceptions can be highly confusing for the victim’s family members.
 Talking to an experienced California wrongful death attorney is the best way to determine how these laws might apply to your case.